 4. Different UPS systems use different batteries – While basic battery technology — and the risks to battery life — remain the same regardless of UPS size, there are some differences between applications.
 Smaller UPS’s (250VA to 3kVA range) typically contain a single VRLA battery, while the use of wet-cell batteries becomes much more common in bigger systems.

-5. Your UPS maintenance plan should cover the batteries, too – A solid, comprehensive service plan will include both the UPS components and the batteries.
-Regularly scheduled preventive maintenance visits allow trained technicians to inspect, test, calibrate and upgrade battery components, ensuring factory-specified performance and longevity.
+5. Your batteries need maintenance, too – Although battery replacement costs are not included in a general maintenance plan, regularly scheduled preventive maintenance visits allow trained technicians to inspect, test, calibrate and upgrade battery components, ensuring factory-specified performance and longevity.

 6. The battery type will dictate maintenance requirements – The type of batteries will impact which maintenance tasks need to be performed and their frequency, with wet cell batteries requiring more maintenance than VRLA.
 However, even batteries that claim to be “maintenance-free” still need regular inspection, cleaning and testing.